Appendix 3 Definitions

 Refers to the role a state’s government plays in responding to organized crime and its effectiveness in doing so.
 Strong political leadership and governance indicate higher state resilience to organized crime.

-Governments orient citizens toward a state’s stance on organized crime, championing its role in combating the phenomenon by laying the foundation to implement action.
-The platform in which anti-organized crime rhetoric is made reflects to some degree the level of prioritization of organized crime on the national agenda.
+Governments orientate citizens towards a state’s stance on organized crime, championing its role in combating the phenomenon by laying the foundations for implementing action.
+The platform on which anti-organized crime rhetoric is delivered reflects to some degree the level of prioritization of organized crime on the national agenda.

-The Index defines ‘resilience’ as the ability to withstand and disrupt organized criminal activities as a whole, rather than individual markets, through political, economic, legal and social measures.
+- The Index defines ‘resilience’ as the ability to withstand and disrupt organized criminal activity as a whole, rather than individual markets, through political, economic, legal and social measures.
 Resilience refers to countries’ measures taken by both the state and non-state actors.

 Government transparency and accountability

-Refers to the degree to which states have put oversight mechanisms in place to ensure against state collusion in illicit activities – in other words, whether or not the state creates opportunities for the reduction of state corruption and to obscure the illegitimate control over power or resources, including resources linked to organized crime.
+Refers to the degree to which a state has put oversight mechanisms in place to ensure against state collusion in illicit activities – in other words, whether or not the state creates opportunities for the reduction of state corruption and to obscure the illegitimate control over power or resources, including resources linked to organized crime.

 As representatives of their citizens, governments are entrusted with powers to oversee and maintain the rule and order of societies.
 When this contract is abused, it both undermines citizens’ trust in state institutions (which may lead to vulnerabilities to organized crime) and can imply state collusion in organized crime.
-Efforts to increase transparency, such as adequately resourcing anti-corruption measures, work to close opportunities in which organized criminals may exert their influence.
+Efforts to increase transparency, such as adequately resourcing anti-corruption measures, work to reduce opportunities for organized criminals to exert their influence.
 Thus, the more transparent governments are, the more resilient a state is to organized crime.

 International cooperation